Combinent Biomedical Systems

 Venture Round in 2005

-GEOCOMtms, Inc. is a provider of integrated fleet management software tailored for local and short-haul pickup and delivery operations.
-Founded in 1999 and based in Atlanta, Georgia, the company offers its flagship product, A.MAZE Fleet Management, which includes functionalities for route planning, trucking dispatch, GPS fleet tracking, mobile field service, and fleet maintenance.
-In addition to software solutions, GEOCOMtms also provides implementation, training, and support services to enhance user experience.
-Its client base spans various industries, including couriers, food and beverage, last mile delivery, logistics providers, petroleum, and retail distribution.
-The company was acquired by RedPrairie Corporation in 2007.
+GEOCOMtms, Inc. specializes in integrated fleet management software tailored for local and short-haul pickup and delivery operations.
+Founded in 1999 and based in Atlanta, Georgia, the company offers its flagship product, A.MAZE Fleet Management, which includes features for route planning, trucking dispatch, GPS fleet tracking, mobile field service, and fleet maintenance.
+In addition to its software solutions, GEOCOMtms provides essential services such as implementation, training, and support to ensure effective use of its systems.
+The company serves a diverse range of industries, including couriers, food and beverage, last-mile delivery, logistics providers, petroleum, and retail distribution.

 Nakina Systems